davefowler/prosemirror-suggestion-mode-examples/README.md

 The tooltipRenderer function gives you full control over the tooltip content, while CSS customization lets you style the tooltip appearance.

+### Accepting/Rejecting All Suggestions

+The plugin exposes two utility functions for bulk processing of suggestions:

+- `acceptAllSuggestions(view)`: Accepts all suggestions in the document
+- `rejectAllSuggestions(view)`: Rejects all suggestions in the document

+These functions take the EditorView as their only parameter.
+See the example for more details.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.